 Meet together for prayer after worship on the first Sunday of each month.

-If you are interested in beginning in this exciting ministry, please talk with Pastor Darryl Pierce to discover how you might become involved through prayer in the faith formation of our students.
+If you are interested in beginning in this exciting ministry, please talk with Kristin Brown to discover how you might become involved through prayer in the faith formation of our students.

 Frequently Asked Questions